molpopgen/fwdpy/docs/plugins.rst

 The alias for this type provided by *fwdpy* is lookup_t.

 .. note:: It is very unlikely that you will ever need to access/manipulate a lookup_t directly.
 If you ever have the desire to add/remove from one, think carefully, and then think again.
+A lookup_t is modified when adding/removing mutations from the population.
+As a rule, this should not be done manually.
+Rather, you should use use functions like :func:`fwdpy.fwdpy.add_mutation`.

 We will save examples of processing these objects until the section on dealing with whole-population objects.